Kotambail-Hegde/Masquerade-Emulator/README.md

   - Few timer IRQ tests
   - Few SIO tests
   - Few MISC edge case tests
+- Passes CPU subtests of AGBEEG aging catridge test suite (still fails the Catridge and DMA subtests)
 - Passes all tests in tonc's test suite
 - Passes all belogic's audio tests

-#### Known Issues
+#### Known Issues (other than the ones mentioned above)
-- Fails many AGBEEG aging catridge tests
-- Doesn't support GBS
+- No audio issue while running GBS
-- Unable to play few video ROMs like Dragon Ball GT
 - Minor visual artifacts top left corner in Mode 3 for some video ROMs like Pokemon
 - Some undesired audio artifacts (expected fix in **_P0152_** variant)
 - Low end devices still need PGOs to run at full speed (expected fix in **_P0152_** variant)